hizenxyz/battlemetrics-client/README.md

 BattleMetrics provides game server monitoring, player tracking, and admin tools for popular games like Rust, Ark, CS2, and more.

-⚠️ **Note**: This project is still in active development and is not ready for production use yet.
+⚠️ **Note**: This is a partial implementation focused on specific BattleMetrics API endpoints.
+If you need additional endpoints that aren't currently supported, please [open an issue](https://github.com/hizenxyz/battlemetrics-client/issues) or submit a pull request!

+The project is designed to be easily extensible, and I'm happy to help guide contributions for new features.
+Feel free to reach out if you'd like to add support for specific endpoints.

 ## Installation